shenwei356/csvtk/doc/docs/usage.md

 Attentions:

-  1. By default, we directly compare the colmn value with patterns, use "-r/--use-regexp" for partly matching.
+  1. By default, we directly compare the column value with patterns, use "-r/--use-regexp" for partly matching.
-  2. Multiple patterns can be given by setting '-p/--patern' more than once, or giving comma separated values (CSV formats).
+  2. Multiple patterns can be given by setting '-p/--pattern' more than once, or giving comma separated values (CSV formats).
      Therefore, please use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"'